Strong intents

-To start with, we recommend shifting focus from objects (products, services, themes) to actions that your bot is expected to perform.
-It’s often a shift from a business perspective to a linguistic one.
-Although it may seem unintuitive at the beginning, it’s the key to a well-functioning NLU.
+To begin, we recommend shifting your focus from objects (such as products, services, or themes) to the specific actions your bot needs to perform.
+This shift often involves moving from a business-oriented perspective to a linguistic one.
+Although it may seem counterintuitive at first, it is the key to developing a well-functioning NLU system.

 Examples: